-Here’s how to strengthen your interview strategy.
+Here is how to strengthen your interview strategy and improve hiring accuracy.

 Choose the Right Interview Style for the Role